slesinger/georamos/docs/layout.md

 #### FAT block pointer table
 - 1B block of next block  or in case last record of the file number of bytes belonging from the block - organized as "FAT block pointer table"
-If FAT block table record contains 0, corresponding data space is not allocated.
+Every 0-th block is skipped by find_free_fat_entry routine because if FAT block table record contains 0, corresponding data space is not allocated.
 If there is 0 and in corresponding FAT sector pointer table there is also 0, it means this is a last block of a file where only byte 0 of last memory page is stored.
 This for example for uploading memory $1000-$1200.
 It does not make too much practical sense but one can do it.